 Year of Foundation: 2019

-Addresses the following SDGs: SDG 13 (climate action), SDG 6 (clean water and sanitation), SDG 12 (sustainable consumption and production)
+Addresses the following SDGs: SDG 3 (good health and well-being), SDG 5 (gender equality), SDG 6 (clean water and sanitation), SDG 12 (responsible consumption and production), SDG 14 (life below water), SDG 15 (life on land)